Financial Aid Information for Current Students

 In order to maintain your financial aid, please follow the steps below.
 Please note that if a student only wishes to be considered for their merit scholarship, then they do not need to submit a FAFSA.

 1. Submit a Free Application for Federal Student Aid (FAFSA) by March 1st.
 (Please submit earlier, if possible.
-The 2024-2025 FAFSA is scheduled to become available December 2023.
+The 2025-2026 FAFSA became available December 2024.
 Winter break is a good time, if you are home and can sit down with a parent to submit.)

 2. Additional information such as citizenship documents or IRS Tax Transcripts may be required.
-Due to software update needs, we may not begin importing and communicating document needs until the first part of 2021.
+Due to software update needs, we may not begin importing and communicating document needs until March or April each year.
 If additional information is needed, the office will notify the student via email.
 Required documents may also be found on the Net Partner.

 3. Meet Satisfactory Academic Progress (SAP) and maintain the appropriate grade point average required for your financial aid.